 Review by Andrew Swafford

 Mention the Fifty Shades franchise around polite company and notice the collective reaction: a mixture of mocking laughter and shivering revulsion.
-This BDSM-romance is easily one of the most ridiculed and reviled franchises in recent memory: their Rotten Tomatoes scores range from 10% to 25%, they are Razzie-decorated Worst Picture nominees/winners, they singlehandedly resurrected the parody genre by inspiring Fifty Shades of Black, and of course, they’ve generated the aforementioned ubiquitous cultural backlash.
+This BDSM-romance is easily one of the most ridiculed and reviled franchises in recent memory: their Rotten Tomatoes scores range from 10% to 25%, they are Razzie-decorated Worst Picture nominees/winners, they inspired the parody film Fifty Shades of Black, and of course, they’ve generated the aforementioned ubiquitous cultural backlash.
 By all accounts, these movies are irredeemable--straight trash.

 You know where this set-up is leading: I like the Fifty Shades films.
 They aren’t perfectly constructed movies by any means, but seeing the evolution of the series’ central relationship between Anastasia Steele and Christian Grey has been often delightful and always fascinating, even in its shortcomings.
 Listeners of the Cinematary podcast have heard my defense of the trilogy in piecemeal already (my wife joined to discuss Darker and Freed), so much of what follows here will be reiterations of points I’ve already made.
 But I want to attempt, in good faith, to present an exhaustive case for why the Fifty Shades series does not deserve its current status as a cultural punching bag.
 As a result, the writing that follows is going to feel more like a review of Fifty Shades criticisms and less like a review of Fifty Shades Freed itself; it’s also going to sound a bit like a ~thinkpiece~, so click away if the concept bothers you.
 I’ll be going point-by-point through the common criticisms of the series:

 The Fifty Shades films are Twilight fanfiction

 The Fifty Shades films celebrate an abusive relationship